 The tech industry has a habit of creating and even promoting tools as too difficult, in a way that further excludes vulnerable groups.

-“It’s very scary thinking about the lifetime potential dropping, and it gets harder and harder as you begin to experience disabilities and you age,” she continued.
+“It’s very scary thinking about the lifetime potential dropping, and it gets harder and harder as you begin to experience disabilities and you age,” they continued.

 When people, particularly from excluded communities, do gain access to the internet, they are at a much higher risk of being harassed online or they won’t even gain access to information, like how even G-rated LGBTQ+ information is often filtered out as adult content on sites like YouTube.